 Health Professions Student Loan (HPSL) Program provides long-term, low interest rate loans to full-time, financially needy students to pursue a degree in veterinary medicine.

-Students must complete the FAFSA each year, as soon after January 1 as possible.
+Students must complete the FAFSA each year, as soon after October 1 for the following fall, as possible.
 Students must provide income and asset information for themselves, their spouse (if married), and their parent(s).
 An annual deadline is given to students as well.